Good Genes

 In her last decade, Nanny became a lay minister for St. Margaret Mary’s, wheeling around Parkersburg in her little car to deliver communion to the sick and homebound.
 When the daughters from her first husband’s second marriage entered the Church as adults, she was their godmother.

 For reasons I’ve forgotten, we held her 80th birthday party a few months early at the Knights of Columbus hall.
-Before the real anniversary came, Nanny went into the hospital to get a femoral aneurysm repaired.
+Before the real anniversary came, Nanny went into the hospital to get an abdominal aortic aneurysm repaired.
 After slicing her open for the procedure, the doctor realized the impossible challenge before him: whether due to age or a constant bath of alcohol and nicotine, her blood vessels were in tatters.
 There was little he could do, though he tried.
 She woke up from the procedure but did not live long enough to return home.
 In her last hours, as she was dying, she looked around the room and greeted the angels she saw descending.

 Even after my grandmother had embraced a life of service, her first-born daughter could not quite forgive her early failures.
 Yet my mother never lost her conviction that we had good genes.
 An unshakable, even delusional expectation of living a more extraordinary life, of being more extraordinary than other people was the only thing she could seem to hold onto.
 It was a trait she, without realizing it, inherited from her own mother and paid a price for—a defect she passed on, for better and for worse, to me.